ComedicChimera/chai/docs/Chai Notes/Feature Notes/Collections.md

 They are sequences and indexable by numbers.

 ## Maps
 Maps are resizable collections of homogenous key-value pairs.
-They use the `Dict<K, V>` type.
+They use the `Map<K, V>` type.

 Their literals are written as follows:
 ```